GSA/digitalgov.gov/content/posts/2016-11-30-sharing-public-service-visions-for-virtual-reality-and-artificial-intelligence.md

 We’re [launching our two new U.S. government-wide Communities](https://www.WHATEVER/2016/10/26/gsa-launches-new-ai-virtual-reality-and-authentication-programs/) — Artificial Intelligence for Citizen Services, and Virtual/Augmented Reality — with a workshop, creatively called the [_Artificial Intelligence and Virtual Reality for Federal Public Service Workshop_](https://www.eventbrite.com/e/artificial-intelligence-and-virtual-reality-for-federal-public-service-workshop-registration-29587821972), that brings together federal managers behind programs at more than 50 agencies with dozens of private sector teams ready to demo the technology that will drive our innovations together for years to come.

-{% include image/full-width.html img="https://www.WHATEVER/files/2016/10/600-x-425-Lindsey-Teel-U.S.-Department-of-Labor-tests-Microsofts-Hololens-mixed-reality-device.jpg" alt="Lindsey Teel, policy advisor at U.S. Department of Labor and advocate for greater accessibility for persons with disabilities, tests Microsoft's Hololens mixed reality device for improving access to training and educations services for citizens with vision impairments." %}
+{% img="https://www.WHATEVER/files/2016/10/600-x-425-Lindsey-Teel-U.S.-Department-of-Labor-tests-Microsofts-Hololens-mixed-reality-device.jpg" alt="Lindsey Teel, policy advisor at U.S. Department of Labor and advocate for greater accessibility for persons with disabilities, tests Microsoft's Hololens mixed reality device for improving access to training and educations services for citizens with vision impairments." %}

 And while the workshop hasn’t happened yet, participants have already contributed plenty to start with: